Cristianetaniguti/Reads2Map/README.md

 #### Building genome index files

-You can use the docker images to built the indexes files for the reference genome.
+You can use the docker images to build the indexes files for the reference genome.
 See an example for `Chr1.2M.fa` file presented in the `data/toy_genome/` directory of this repository:

 ```
 docker run -v $(pwd):/data/ us.gcr.io/broad-gotc-prod/genomes-in-the-cloud:2.5.7-2021-06-09_16-47-48Z samtools faidx /data/toy_genome/Chr1.2M.fa